The formal stuff

 The urge (I hesitate to say inspiration) to write is one that I’d suppressed for years.
 It has been allowed to emerge thanks to the friends and strangers who read this (and more latterly, look at, my happy snaps) – and who want more.

 For some, the topics are trivial and fluffy, for others, less so.
-Regardless, I have elected, in this space, to stay away (mostly) from politics, religion and bad wine… So, Fiona’s Favourites is mostly a happy place, although, from time to time, sadnesses happen: all part of the fabulous fabric of life.
+Regardless, I have elected, in this space, to stay away (mostly) from politics, religion and bad wine… So, Fiona’s Favourites is mostly a happy place, although, from time to time, sadnesses happen: all part of the fabulous fabric of life – and why I have been in a writing hiatus.

 I live in an alternative technology house, in McGregor in the Western Cape Province of South Africa.
-Now, alas, without The Husband, and now three two cats, Tiger Princess Pearli and Gandalf the Grey and Rambo the semi-feral ginger who’s now moved in.
+Now, alas, without The Husband, and again, three cats, Tiger Princess Pearli and Gandalf the Grey and Rambo Mr Richard Parker, a black wanderer who’s chosen to make The Sandbag House, home.

 If you want to get in touch….